Prestonpans Town Hall

-Prestonpans Town Hall is a municipal building in the High Street, Prestonpans, East Lothian, Scotland.
+Prestonpans Town Hall is a municipal building on the High Street of Prestonpans, East Lothian, Scotland.
 The building, which is largely used as a community events venue, is a Category C listed building.

 History

 Following significant population growth, largely associated with the fishing, salt panning and coal mining industries, Prestonpans became a burgh in 1862.
 In 1875, the new burgh leaders decided to procure a meeting place for civic events: The site they selected was open ground on the south side of the High Street.
-The new building, which was financed by public subscription, was designed by a local architect, Peter Whitecross, in the Renaissance Revival style, built in red sandstone by Cooper and Son of Musselburgh at a cost of £1,500 and was officially opened by the local member of parliament, Richard Haldane, on 9 August 1897.
+The new building, financed by public subscription, was designed by a local architect, Peter Whitecross, in Renaissance Revival style.
+It was built in red sandstone by Cooper and Son of Musselburgh, at a cost of £1,500, and was officially opened by Haddingtonshire member of parliament Richard Haldane on 9 August 1897.
 The guests at the ceremony included Colonel Thomas Cadell of the 2nd Bengal Fusiliers, who had been awarded the Victoria Cross for his actions as a junior officer during the Indian Rebellion.